polca/premise/docs/transform.rst

 shows the new mass of battery packs for each activity using them.

 The target values used for scaling can be modified by the user.
-The YAML file is located in the premise/data/battery/energy_density.yaml.
+The YAML file is located under premise/data/battery/energy_density.yaml.

 Biomass
 """""""